-CUIDAR Cultures of Disaster Resilience among children and young people A CHILD-CENTRED DISASTER MANAGEMENT FRAMEWORK FOR EUROPE Produced by the EU Horizon 2020 project CUIDAR: Cultures of Disaster Resilience among Children and Young People @CUIDARProject www.lancaster.ac.uk/cuidar
+CUIDAR Cultures of Disaster Resilience among children and young people

+WHITE PAPER FOR A CHILD-CENTRED DISASTER MANAGEMENT FRAMEWORK FOR EUROPE

+Produced by the EUHorizon2020 project CUIDAR

+@CUIDARProject

+www.lancaster.ac.uk/cuidar

 Heatwave mitigation measures drawn up by Portuguese children If we want to work with children and young people, we have to accept their rhythms and their approaches...
 We adults have to accept our own limitations and the capacity of young people to build, to be full citizens.
-Delegate of the Spanish Forum for Urban Prevention and Safety (2017) Contents Introduction ∠ CUIDAR's Aim and Objectives 6 The Framework: a set of steps for policy and practice to build child-centred disaster management plans 6 Challenge adult imaginaries and prejudices about childhood 8 Create 'good' and 'high quality' participation to increase opportunities for children to have their voices heard and to create change 10 Inspire engagement with the UN Convention on the Rights of the Child through examples and tools for participation 12 Create opportunities for intergenerational exchanges and sharing of community memories about disaster 14 Communicate and explain risks carefully and in detail with children and young people 16 Build and rely on more diversified networks of children's 'allies' 17 Recognise the need to work with emotion (e.g. fear and anxiety) with children and young people 22 Recognise that children and young people may feel vulnerable in public spaces 24 Key Messages .
-25 Note on Ethics .
-26 References .
-27
+Delegate of the Spanish Forum for Urban Prevention and Safety (2017) Contents Introduction to the White Paper 4 CUIDAR's Aim and Objectives 6 The Framework: a set of steps for policy and practice to build child-centred disaster management plans 6 Challenge adult imaginaries and prejudices about childhood 8 Create 'good' and 'high quality' participation to increase opportunities for children to have their voices heard and to create change .10 Inspire engagement with the UN Convention on the Rights of the Child through examples and tools for participation .12 Create opportunities for intergenerational exchanges and sharing of community memories about disaster .14 Communicate and explain risks carefully and in detail with children and young people .16 Build and rely on more diversified networks of children's 'allies' .17 Recognise the need to work with emotion (e.g. fear and anxiety) with children and young people .22 Recognise that children and young people may feel vulnerable in public spaces .24 Key Messages 25 Note on Ethics 26 References 27